lexicond/gov_tech_aggregator/README.md

   - Correctly copied to the `.env` file
   - Has the required permissions
   - Hasn't expired

+### OpenAI API
+- Azure OpenAI Configuration is outlined in the env.example file including endpoint and deployment name
+- OpenAI API Key will be provided by your HR contact and should contain enough credit for completion of the task
+- If you have any issues with the OpenAI API, please contact the person outlined in the email from your HR contact

 ### Environment Issues
 - If packages aren't found, ensure: